 When Brit Bennett’s debut novel The Mothers was published in the fall of 2016, critics and readers were immediately dazzled by this exciting new voice in literary fiction.
 Bennett was named a 5 Under 35 honoree by the National Book Foundation and the book was longlisted for the NBCC John Leonard First Novel Prize and the PEN/Robert W. Bingham Prize for Debut Fiction.

 In the New York Times #1 bestseller and Good Morning America June Book Club pick, The Vanishing Half, Bennett returns the readers to California for another emotionally perceptive story.
-This engrossing page-turner explores the lasting influence of the past as it shapes a person’s decisions, desires, and expectations. n her talks and her work, she examines the role writing plays in documenting racial injustice and contemporary Black experience.
+This engrossing page-turner, longlisted for both the 2021 Andrew Carnegie Medals for Excellence in Fiction and the 2020 National Book Award for Fiction, explores the lasting influence of the past as it shapes a person’s decisions, desires, and expectations.
+In her talks and her work, she examines the role writing plays in documenting racial injustice and contemporary Black experience.

 Before publishing her novel, Brit Bennett had already built an impressive platform as a social commentator.
 Her essay in Jezebel, following the Ferguson riots, was shared over a million times.
 Since then she has been invited to write several Op-Eds in the New York Times, and appeared on NPR’s The Brian Lehrer show.
 Her work has also been featured in The New Yorker, The New York Times Magazine, and The Paris Review.

 While an undergraduate at Stanford, she won the Bocock/ Guerard and Robert M. Golden Thesis prizes for her fiction.
 Earning her MFA at University of Michigan, she won a Hopwood Award in Graduate Short Fiction as well as the 2014 Hurston/ Wright Award in College Writing.